-Kaylyn Millick enters her first season at West Virginia University as an assistant coach and oversees the team’s choreography for beam and floor.
+Kaylyn Millick enters her third season at West Virginia University as an assistant coach and oversees the team’s choreography for beam and floor.
 She also leads the team’s community service outreach program.

 A three-year letterwinner for WVU from 2011-13, Millick served as a student assistant in 2014.

 An all-around competitor who transferred from Eastern Michigan after the 2010 season and found a home at WVU, Millick tallied 1,290.3 points in three years as a Mountaineer and saw time in 38 meets.
-She ranks ninth in the program record book with 12 career scores of 39.0 or better.
-Millick ranks 20th all-time with eight career scores of 9.9 or better, six of which came on floor, the 10th-best total in program history.
+She ended her career ranked ninth in the program record book with 12 career scores of 39.0 or better.
+She also ranked 20th all-time with eight career scores of 9.9 or better, six of which came on floor, the 10th-best total in program history.

 As a senior in 2013, Millick earned the Linda Burdette-Good Award as the team’s Most Valuable Gymnast.
 The first-ever Mountaineer to earn a spot on the All-Big 12 Championship Team (all-around), she reached the podium a team-best 23 times and scored career-best marks on vault (9.85), bars (9.9), beam (9.875), floor (9.95) and the all-around (39.4).
 She finished second in the all-around at the Big 12 Championships with a 39.2 score and finished the season ranked No. 27 nationally in the all-around with a 39.3 regional qualifying score (RQS).

 A four-time All-EAGL honoree, Millick led the Mountaineers to the 2012 East Atlantic Gymnastics League (EAGL) Championship as a junior.
 She followed that meet with a 10th-place finish in the all-around at the 2012 NCAA Auburn Regional Championships with a then-career-best score of 39.225.